 PadSplit’s award-winning co-living model aligns incentives for property owners, cities, businesses, and our workforce.
-By converting underutilized spaces such as dining rooms and offices into additional bedrooms and renting by the room, property owners create more much-needed adorable housing for our workforce and often see NOI increase by more than 2X.
+By converting underutilized spaces, such as dining rooms and offices, into additional bedrooms and renting by the room, property owners create much-needed, affordable housing for our workforce and often see NOI increase by more than twice.

 We believe it’s possible to do good and do well, and PadSplit’s marketplace makes it easy to optimize and list your home to receive bookings.

-PadSplit’s marketplace makes it easy for property owners to onboard and list their homes, and once a property is live, PadSplit goes to great lengths to promote your property to approved and prospective residents.
+PadSplit’s marketplace makes it easy for property owners to onboard and list their homes.
+Once a property is live, PadSplit goes to great lengths to promote it to approved and prospective residents.

 PadSplit solicits Members looking for rooms through digital marketing channels, integrations with 20+ listing aggregator sites, and high-targeted outbound marketing efforts leveraging AI-based algorithms.
 PadSplit’s in-house marketing team — yes, they’re real humans! — are available by phone and live chat to walk prospects through the application, booking, and move-in process.